 Clean up Azure Resources

-To avoid being charged for resources running on your subscription in Azure, delete the resources you have just created.
+To avoid being charged for resources running on your subscription in Azure CLI, delete the resources you have just created.
 To do so, we will delete the Resource Group that contains all the resources we have used for the exercise.

 az group delete --resource-group <ResourceGroupName>